aegis-icons/aegis-icons/CONTRIBUTING.md

        - Eg. [You Need A Budget](https://www.youneedabudget.com) reveals the hidden SVG resource in HTML metadata section (`https://www-assets.youneedabudget.com/wp-content/themes/dupatta/dist/images/safari-pinned-tab_[alphanumerical-string].svg`) which can be copy-paste into the browser and save (<kbd>Ctrl [⌘ Cmd]</kbd>+<kbd>S</kbd>).
 - If everything has failed so far, then **check [logo resources](#logos) section.**
   - Remember though, logo has to be latest one that company uses.
 - As last resort, you can **try [image tracing](https://en.wikipedia.org/wiki/Image_tracing) with raster images** (JPG, PNG etc).
-Rule of thumb with image tracing is using image that's high resolution, not many colors and doesn't have any [artifacts](https://simple.wikipedia.org/wiki/Compression_artifact) (if image does have artifacts, you can try [Pix Fix](https://pixfix.com/) tool to remove them).
+Rule of thumb with image tracing is using image that's high resolution, not many colors and doesn't have any [artifacts](https://simple.wikipedia.org/wiki/Compression_artifact).
-  - [Vectorizer.io](https://anonym.to/?https://www.vectorizer.io) is great image tracer, but vectors aren't freely downloadable anymore.
-Generating vectors without account / freely is still possible.
-    - There's a loophole to download the SVG: use [SVG Gobbler](https://www.svggobbler.com/) after vector is generated.
-      - Alternatively: Inspect the output image (<kbd>Ctrl [⌘ Cmd]</kbd>+<kbd>Shift</kbd>+<kbd>C</kbd>) and copy the SVG code from dev tools.
-  - [Vector Magic](https://vectormagic.com/) is the one of best – if not the best – image tracer.
-    - Also commercial, but does offer free trials for [desktop application](https://vectormagic.com/desktop).
-  - :warning: **Don't use any other "image tracing" tools outside of these recommended services!** Maintainer has tested many of the image tracing tools and these are only good ones so far.
+  - :warning: *Only use tools recommended in the ["image tracing tools" section](#image-tracing-tools)*.
-    - Illustrator & Inkscape has image tracing tools, but we really don't recommend them.
-Usually results varies from really bad to somewhat decent.
+    - Using tool outside of "image tracing tools" list is not acceptable.
 - **Making vectorized logo from scratch** is also option, if you're skilled and patient enough.

 > **Note** \